hbdevelop1/the3stones/The3Stonesreadme.txt

 17-
 a fine line between
-	using the same behavior/function for many situation: this yields a long and complexe function using many little functions for each little situation. a lot of duplications, a bug in many places 17.2 coding is a series of decisions: will timeout be a class or code part of game. if it is a class will it have full access to game the inverse ?
+	using the same behavior/function to be used in many situation: this yields a long and complexe function using many little functions for each little situation. a lot of duplications, different bugs in similar codes 17.2 coding is a series of decisions: will timeout be a class or code part of game. if it is a class will it have full access to game the inverse ?